rumyax/weather/README.md

 _____________
 # PLEASE NOTE

-The temperature values are provided for 14:00 local time of the specified location.
+The temperature values are provided for 14:00 local time of the specified location; the time is returned as a UTC date string anyway.